What kind of "complexity" is dual to holographic complexity?: Field theory dual of the holographic complexity and applications

-The absolute sign disappears because it have been shown the on-shell action of WdW-patch is always positive~\cite{Carmi:2016wjl}.
+The absolute sign disappears because it has been shown the on-shell action of WdW-patch is always positive~\cite{Carmi:2016wjl}.
 Eq.~\eqref{C2Zbd5} is nothing but the CA conjecture!
-There is another way to understand the physical meaning of such integration domain.
-When the boundary slice $t_L\cup t_R$ has infinite volume (in 2-D boundary, it means the lengths of $t_L$ and $t_R$ are infinite), the entanglement surface then connect two slices and the entanglement wedge of $t_L\cup t_R$ is just the WdW-patch.
-Thus, we just choose the entanglement wedge of $t_L\cup t_R$ as the integration domain.

-We see that the complexity in the CA conjecture describes the complexity between a ground state and the field operator eigenstate of a boundary field theory.
-In the holographic duality, the ground state of the boundary field theory is the TFD state corresponding to the double-sided AdS black hole.
-Thus, the CA conjecture gives the complexity between a TFD state and the eigenstate of the field operator of the boundary field theory.
-Note that it is not the complexity between two TFD states.
-This explains why the CV and CA conjecture show very different time-evolution behaviors at early time, which was reported in~\cite{Carmi:2017jqz,Kim:2017qrq}.
+We find that the CA conjecture describes the complexity between the field operator eigenstate of a boundary field theory and a TFD state dual to the double-sided AdS black hole, in the holographic context.
+It is not the complexity between two TFD states.
+The difference of the reference states for the CV and CA conjecture explains why they show different time-evolution at early time, reported in~\cite{Carmi:2017jqz,Kim:2017qrq}.